PlanTL-GOB-ES/NegEx-MES/README.md

 ## Introduction
 ---------------

-This repository contains a system for negation detection in Spanish clinical texts based on Wendy Chapman's NegEx algorithm It allows determining if a certain term (i.e. a word or group of words) is negated or not and, if so, the negated phrase.
+This repository contains a system for negation detection in Spanish clinical texts based on Wendy Chapman's NegEx algorithm.
+It allows determining if a certain term (i.e. a word or group of words) is negated or not and, if so, the negated phrase.

 The input text contains a line for each term for which you want to know if it is negated or not, in the following format: